-By applying yourself to the job of discerning what’s important and what’s not, you engage in a process of active (and more efficient) learning.
+By applying yourself to the job of discerning what’s important and what’s not, you engage in active and effective learning.
 You also avoid being that student who turns a stack of notes into a highlighter colouring book.

-While the continual rereading and the single-minded rapid-fire repetition of work you’re trying to burn into your memory (in other words, the kind of studying you do when you’re cramming) is the preferred study strategy of most learners, it is also one of the least productive.
-According to cognitive scientists, when it comes to mastery and durability, parrot-fashion learning has been shown to be largely a waste of time.
-Far more effective is what they term “retrieval practice”, when facts, concepts or events are retrieved from memory as opposed to simply being stored in it.
+Cramming is the continual rereading and the single-minded rapid-fire repetition of work you’re trying to burn into your memory.
+It’s the preferred study strategy of most learners and also one of the least productive.
+According to cognitive scientists, when it comes to mastery and long-term recall, parrot-fashion learning is largely a waste of time.
+Far more effective is what they term “retrieval practice”.
+This is when facts, concepts or events are retrieved from memory as opposed to simply being stored in it.

 4. Join the dots